-Sarah Mahnke was born May 31, 1990 in rural Illinois to an American mother and English-born father in the American Navy.
+Sarah Mahnke was born May 31, 1990 in rural Illinois to an American mother and English-born father.
 With constant moving back and forth from the east coast, she had a difficult time making and keeping friends.
-In place, her love of reading kept her in good company for many years — books like A Little Princess, The Little House on the Prairie Series, and Matilda held a increasingly special place in her early life.
+In place, her love of reading kept her in good company for many years.
 By high school, Sarah had discovered the writings of Sylvia Plath, Anne Sexton, J.D.
 Salinger, and Leo Tolstoy, and shortly thereafter began the habit of journal writing.
-It was during this time that she began writing short essays, stories, and poetry.
+It was during this time that she began writing her own stories and personal essays.

 In the summer of 2014, Sarah met her now-husband.
 In the winter of 2015 she became a follower of Jesus Christ.
 This simple, personal event instigated dramatic changes in all areas of her life, including how she perceived the worldviews of many of those around her.
 She has a unique insight into socio-cultural attitudes and beliefs of the postmodern period of the twenty-first century, faith in contemporary times, and human relationships, and she enjoys exploring these themes in non-fiction cultural analysis essays and short fiction.

 Sarah’s literary influences include Flannery O’Connor, J.D.
 Salinger, Raymond Carver, and Lydia Davis.
-She resides in Chesapeake, Virginia with her husband and cat, Salinger, in the Tiny House that they built together.
+She resides in rural Chesapeake, Virginia with her husband and two pets (Pierre the bunny and Salinger the cat), in the Tiny House that they built together.